Logius-standaarden/fsc-core/draft-fsc-core-00.md

 *Directory:*

-A Directory holds information about the Services in the FSC Group to make them discoverable.
+A Directory holds information about the Services in the Group to make them discoverable.

 *Inway:*